IRBNet Submissions are checked every Tuesday and Thursday

 1. The Project/Package will not be assigned for review until the necessary changes have been made and/or any missing items have been submitted.

-2. Expedited research studies, the IRB Administrator will send the Modification Submission back to the two IRB committee members that reviewed the initial submission.
+2. For Expedited research studies, the IRB Administrator will send the Modification Submission back to the two IRB committee members that reviewed the initial submission.

 3. For Full Board research studies, the IRB Administrator will send the Modification Submission back to two of the IRB committee members that reviewed the initial submission.